 After you have set up the trigger conditions, create your segment filter under the All users in segment step as explained above.

-Next, select whether you want to include or exclude the users part of Global control group.
+Next, select whether you want to include or exclude the users part of the Global control group.
 For more information, click here.

 Step 2: Audience